wlbr/cl-groupby/README.md

 Installation
 ------------

-The most simple and recommended way to install cl-grouby is by using [Quicklisp](http://www.quicklisp.org).
+The most simple and recommended way to install cl-groupby is by using [Quicklisp](http://www.quicklisp.org).
 If you installed Quicklisp a simple

-    (ql:quickload :groubpy)
+    (ql:quickload :groupby)

 will download the package and acually load it.
 You only need to do this once per machine.
 Later a